The Columbia River Gorge divides OR and WA credit: 1859 Oregon Magazine

 angry, breathless, his eyes full of terror and betrayal, when he saw me, in the same instant he cried out:"i saw you die!"

-his shoulders sagged, and he begged me for answer: "Why did you jump?"
+his shoulders sagged, as he begged me to answer: "Why did you jump?"

 because in fact he knew absolutely nothing of the vision this poem tells -